TransfusionMost hospital blood banks also perform testing to determine the

 Karl Landsteiner, Alex Wiener, Philip Levine, and

-R.E.
-Stetson discovered the Rh blood group system, which was found to be the
+Rh blood group system, which was found to be the

 cause of the majority of transfusion reactions up to that time.
 Three years

-later, the introduction by J.F.
-Loutit and Patrick L. Mollison of acid-citrate-dextrose (ACD) solution, which reduces
+J.F.
+Loutit and Patrick L. Mollison of

 the volume of anticoagulant, permitted transfusions of greater volumes of blood